voliol/universal-pokemon-randomizer/README.md

 - Sprites are dumped when you open a rom, so palettes can be viewed quickly.
   See the Pokemon-sprite-dump folder.

+- It can read .bmp files and convert them into formats that can be inserted into Gen III-V games.

 ## What needs to be done: